Search agency: The fifth signal is unlikely to be from the black boxes

 That’s far smaller than the search area’s size a few weeks ago.

-The Ocean Shield first picked up two sets of underwater pulses on Saturday that were of a frequency close to that used by the locator beacons.
+The Ocean Shield first picked up two sets of underwater pulses April 5 that were of a frequency close to that used by the locator beacons.
 It heard nothing more until Tuesday, when it reacquired the signals twice.
 The four signals were within 17 miles of one another.

 “I believe we are searching in the right area, but we need to visually identify wreckage before we can confirm with certainty that this is the final resting place of MH370,” Houston said Wednesday.